 Other Gear You'll Want

 You'll want just a few more things to get started.
 First, you'll need some zipper-lock freezer bags—it's important to use freezer bags, as the seal on thinner bags (not the lock) can and will degrade and break over long cook times.
-While using a vacuum sealer is ideal, zipper-lock freezer bags will work just fine for most things.
+If you're serious about sous vide, you might want to invest in a vacuum sealer, which will ensure water-tight seals time after time.
+However, while using a vacuum sealer is ideal, zipper-lock freezer bags will work just fine for most things.

 Finally, if you opt for the 4.75-gallon Cambro, I'd suggest getting a pot-lid organizer, which fits perfectly in the container.
 When cooking sous vide, it is important to have the water completely envelop the bagged food to ensure both safety and even cooking.
 The pot-lid organizer is the perfect tool for ensuring that multiple bags are kept separate while they cook.